 Morning Keynote: State of the State of NY Medicaid – Donna Frescatore, Medicaid Director, New York State Department of Health

 Panel: Advancing Equity in Maternal Health

 Some of the clearest opportunities for Medicaid to advance health equity are in improving maternal care and reducing maternal mortality.
-This discussion will highlight community-based and provider-led strategies and models that have shown promise in reducing disparities and improving maternal outcomes across New York, with a focus on how those approaches can mitigate COVID-19’s impacts on mothers and infants.
+This discussion highlighted community-based and provider-led strategies and models that have shown promise in reducing disparities and improving maternal outcomes across New York, with a focus on how those approaches can mitigate COVID-19’s impacts on mothers and infants.